New Jersey Route 18: Monmouth County

 Route 18 begins at a partial-cloverleaf interchange with Route 138 in Wall Township.
 At the southern end of the interchange, the right-of-way and unused pavement for the southern extension is visible along with the former on-ramp from Route 138 to Route 18 northbound.
 The highway heads northward as a four-lane freeway, crossing under Route 138.
-Route 18 interchanges with Route 138 westbound and Monmouth Boulevard, a local road in New Bedford.
-Route 18 then crosses under Monmouth Boulevard and County Route 18 (Belmar Boulevard) in the community of Glendola.
-The route continues through Glendola, and interchanges with Brighton Avenue (southbound Interchanges 7A and 7B).
-The freeway continues south of the Shark River Golf Course, through Neptune, paralleling Brighton Avenue, and interchanges with Route 33 and County Route 17 at exit 8.
+Route 18 intersects Route 138 westbound and Monmouth Boulevard, a local road in New Bedford.
+Route 18 then crosses under Monmouth Boulevard and Belmar Boulevard (CR 18) in the community of Glendola.
+The route continues through Glendola, and intersects Brighton Avenue (exits 7A and 7B southbound).
+The freeway continues south of the Shark River Golf Course, through Neptune, paralleling Brighton Avenue, and intersects Route 33 and West Sylvania Avenue (CR 17) at exit 8.
 Although signed as exit 8 northbound, the interchange is divided into exits 8A and 8B heading southbound.
-The roadway crosses into Ocean Township and crosses under County Route 17 (West Bangs Avenue).
+The roadway crosses into Ocean Township and crosses under West Bangs Avenue (CR 17).
 In Ocean Township, there are exits for Route 66 and Asbury Avenue, Deal Road, and West Park Avenue.
 Farther north, the highway enters Eatontown.

-A large interchange near the Naval Weapons Station Earle serves Industrial Way West, County Route 547 (Wyckoff Road), Route 36, Hope Road, the Garden State Parkway, the Tinton Falls interchange (exit 105), and County Route 38 (Wayside Road).
-After passing over the Southern Secondary railroad line operated by the Delaware and Raritan River Railroad, the route continues northwestward into Colts Neck.
+A large interchange near the Naval Weapons Station Earle serves Industrial Way West, Wyckoff Road (CR 547), Route 36, Hope Road (CR 51), the Garden State Parkway, the Tinton Falls interchange (exit 105), and Wayside Road (CR 38).
+After passing over the Southern Secondary railroad line operated by the Delaware and Raritan River Railroad, the route continues northwestward into Colts Neck Township.
 The freeway continues to the northwest through wooded land for several miles, crossing over Normandy Road and to the south of the Pebble Creek Golf Club.
-Exits along this stretch include Route 34, County Route 537 (Colts Neck Road), Route 79 (South Main Street), County Route 520, and County Route 3 (Tennent Road), which connects to Freehold Borough and Marlboro Township.
+Exits along this stretch include Route 34, Colts Neck Road (CR 537), Route 79, CR 520, and Tennent Road (CR 3), which connects to Freehold Borough and Marlboro Township.

 Middlesex County

 After entering Middlesex County, Route 18 continues north as a freeway, entering Old Bridge Township.
-After interchanging with U.S. Route 9 (exit 30), the freeway ends, and the route becomes an arterial highway through a mostly wooded commercial stretch of Old Bridge Township.
+After interchanging with US 9 (exit 30), the freeway ends, and the route becomes an arterial road through a mostly wooded commercial stretch of Old Bridge.
 The route crosses several roads in this area.
-It then passes under County Route 516 and County Route 527 (Old Bridge-Matawan Road), but has no northbound interchange to connect with them; motorists have to travel through a residential area to access these roads.
+It then passes under Old Bridge-Matawan Road (CR 516 and CR 527), but has no northbound interchange to connect with them; motorists have to travel through a residential area to access these roads.
 On the southbound side, motorists can use a cloverleaf or Englishtown Road.
-Route 18 then crosses the South River into East Brunswick and passes over Conrail Shared Assets Operations' (CSAO) Amboy Secondary before interchanging with Middlesex County Route 615, which also connects to County Route 527.
+Route 18 then crosses the South River into East Brunswick and passes over Conrail Shared Assets Operations' (CSAO) Amboy Secondary before interchanging with Main Street (CR 615), which also connects to CR 527.